Learning Calibrated Uncertainties for Domain Shift: A Distributionally Robust Learning Approach: Experiments

-\textbf{Covariate shift:} Fig.~\ref{fig:drst}(c) shows $P_s(\bm\phi(\bm{x}))/P_t(\bm{\phi}(\bm{x})) - P_s(\bm{\phi}(\bm{x}), \bm{y})/P_t(\bm{\phi}(\bm{x}),\bm{y})$ using discriminative density ratio estimators (per class).
-This serves as a proxy of covariate shift as it becomes 0 when covariate shift holds.
-We can see that the gap decreases with self-training, which shows that even though covariate shift may not hold in the beginning, self-training helps to promote this assumption with better aligned domains and more discriminative feature distributions.
+\paragraph{Covariate shift:} Fig.~\ref{fig:drst}(c) shows how well the covariate shift assumption holds over the training process.
+We calculate $P_s(\bm\phi(\bm{x}))/P_t(\bm{\phi}(\bm{x})) - P_s(\bm{\phi}(\bm{x}), \bm{y})/P_t(\bm{\phi}(\bm{x}),\bm{y})$ using discriminative density ratio estimators (per class) as a proxy of covariate shift as it becomes 0 when covariate shift holds.
+We can see that the gap decreases with self-training, showing that even though covariate shift may not hold in the beginning, self-training helps to promote this assumption with better aligned domains and more discriminative feature distributions.
+Note that our model is tailored and effective to covariate shift no matter other shifts (e.g. label shift) exist or not.
+For example, we find label shift exists in VisDA2017 and our method still shows effectiveness: we calculate the division of the number of source samples over the number of target samples for each class, the numbers range from 1.42 to 4.23, indicating the existence of label shift in the dataset.
+Seeing the co-existence of multiple shifts and especially covariate shift, we believe our method is practical.
+This in fact has also well been verified by our real-world image experiments beyond covariate shift.

-\textbf{Improvement on hard examples:} Fig.~\ref{fig:drst} (d) demonstrates that DRST achieves larger performance gain compared to the baselines on target samples with smaller density ratios.
-Recall that data is not well-represented in the source domain when $P_{\text{s}}(\bm{x})/P_{\text{t}}(\bm{x})$ is small (Fig.~\ref{fig:network}(b)).
-Therefore, DRST provides robust performance on harder examples in the target domain.
+\paragraph{Improvement on hard examples:} Fig.~\ref{fig:drst_d} demonstrates that compared to the baselines, DRST achieves larger performance gain on target samples with smaller density ratios.
+Recall that data is not well-represented in the source domain and is regarded as visually hard when the density ratio $P_{\text{s}}(\bm{x})/P_{\text{t}}(\bm{x})$ is small (Fig.~\ref{fig:network}(b)).
+Therefore, DRST provides more robust performance on harder examples.

-\textbf{Density ratios:} In Fig.~\ref{fig:network}(b), a more typical ``train'' image obtains higher density ratio than a ``train'' on a busy platform, whose shape is not obvious.
-DRL is able to give higher confidence to images that are better-represented in the synthetic training domain.
-More examples are given in the appendix.
+\paragraph{Density ratios:} Our density ratios are estimated from a differentiable domain classifier and is not guaranteed to match the true density ratios.
+However, our density ratios are interpretable as they reflect the closeness of a sample to the two domains and benefit the downstream tasks.
+In Fig.~\ref{fig:network}(b), a harder example obtains a lower density ratio due to its vague shape (more examples are in the appendix).
+Moreover, the magnitude of our estimated density ratios are modest in general within the range of $[0.1, 10]$ (instead of approaching $0$ or infinity) due to the regularization by the target task classification network's learning signals.

-\textbf{Improved attention: } We visualize the network attention of DRST and the baselines in Fig.~\ref{fig:attention} using Grad-CAM~\cite{selvaraju2017grad}, where DRST is shown to render improved attention with better object coverage.
+\paragraph{Improved attention:} We visualize the model attention of DRST using Grad-CAM~\cite{selvaraju2017grad} and compare with the CBST and CRST baselines in the appendix.
+The results show that DRST renders improved attention with better object coverage, presenting a better reception field.